-We're here for you and your family at our pediatric hospitals and care clinics – and at home.
+We're here for you and your family at Arkansas Children's – and at home.
+Tell us more about yourself for a personalized experience.

 Difluoromethylornithine (DFMO) will be used in an open label, single agent, multicenter, study for patients with neuroblastoma in remission.
 In this study subjects will receive 730 Days by mouth difluoromethylornithine (DFMO) at a dose of 500 to 1000 mg/m2 twice daily on each day of study.
 This study will focus on the use of DFMO in high risk neuroblastoma patients that are in remission as a strategy to prevent recurrence.